 Answer: 96 x 2 = 192

 Do you think you can just add the two values now?
-No! there is one trick.
-When you multiplied the second part, add a "0" to that answer because you were multiplying the value from the tens column.
+No!
+There is one trick.
+When you multiply the second part, add a "0" to that answer, because you are multiplying the value from the tens column (the 2).
 If it's from the tens, add a zero.
 If it's from the hundreds, you would add two zeros.

 768 + 1920 = 2,688 (See how we added a "0" to the "192" value?)

-Sum it UpIt might be hard to understand when this idea is written out in words.
-The concept is a simple one.
-If your second number has two-digits, you do two multiplication problems.
-You will quickly see in the next section that if your second value has three digits you will complete three multiplication problems.
+Sum It UpIt might be hard to understand when this idea is written out in words, but the concept is a simple one.
+If your second factor (or the bottom one) has two-digits, you do two multiplication problems.
+You will quickly see in the next section that if your second factor has three digits, you will complete three multiplication problems.

-The other idea is that before you add the answers, you need to add some zeros.
+The second idea to know is that before you add the answers, you need to add some zeros.
 When you multiply the first value, don't add any zeros.
-When you are using the tens value, add one zero to the end of the answer.
-Two zeros if it were a hundred and three zeros for a value from the thousands place.
+When you multiply the tens value, add one zero to the end of the answer.
+Add two zeros if there is a hundreds value and three zeros for a value from the thousands place.
 Do you see a pattern with the zeros?
 See how quickly numbers can get really big when you multiply?

 * The custom search only looks at Rader's sites.